Universumgames/expoll_server/API.md

         -   in case of DateTime
             -   `dateTimeStart` (DateTime)
             -   `dateTimeEnd`(DateTime) value can be null or not set
+    -   `allowsMaybe` (boolean) wether or not "maybe" is allowed as a voting option
+    -   `allowsEditing` (boolean) wether or not the poll should be archived immediately after creation (default true)
 -   returns (JSON)
     -   `pollID` the polls uuid
 -   return 400 if parameters are missing